 This post contains affiliate links.
 As Amazon Associates, we earn a small commission from qualifying purchases (at no cost to you).
 Click here to read our full policy about affiliate links.
 Thank you for shopping our affiliate links, as it helps us keep the free vegan recipes coming your way!

 A basic tahini sauce is a staple in any plant-based diet.
-This is the flavorful sauce that I’ve been making since 2015 and it’s become one of my favorite recipes.
+This is the flavorful sauce that I started making in 2015 and it’s become one of my favorite recipes.
 It’s a simple recipe, but it’s so good – a perfect sauce with a great balance of that umami tahini, zesty lemon, and sweet agave.

 It was a major victory to learn how to make a creamy tahini dressing when I first went vegan because it’s an easy way to make a creamy sauce or dressing without using dairy or even a high-powered blender, which I didn’t have at the time.
 Hope it does the same for you!